 24. Spread about a third of the snickerdoodle filling (about 3/4 cup) into an even layer on top of the cake layer.
 Your filling should be thick enough that it will stay in place.
 If it isn’t, too much liquid was added to it and thinned it out.

 25. Sprinkle an even layer of the snickerdoodle crumble over the filling, about 6 tablespoons.
-Press the crumble down into the frosting and spread a very thin layer of frosting over the crumble so that the next cake layer will stick to it.
+Press the crumble down into the filling and spread a very thin layer of buttercream frosting over the crumble so that the next cake layer will stick to it.

 26. Add another layer of cake, filling and crumble and then another layer of each, for three layers of each.
 For help moving the thin cake layers around, I find a cake lifter to be helpful.

-27. Add the final layer of cake on top, then frost the outside of the cake with the remaining snickerdoodle buttercream.
+27. Add the final layer of cake on top, then frost the outside of the cake with the remaining snickerdoodle buttercream frosting.
 Refer to my tutorial for frosting a smooth cake, if needed.